Dr Kaye Gersch PhD

-Here are samples of what we contemplated together last year, 2018.
+Here are samples of what we contemplated together in the past.
 Please make suggestions for subjects for future study!

 Zoom meeting April 17th: anima and animus - is this concept relevant today?